op-amp/python-cheatsheets/py-RegEx.md

 | re.DOTALL 	| re.S | `.` matches any character at all.
 By default, it will match anything except a newline |
 | re.VERBOSE 	| re.X | Allow multiline patterns by ignoring whitespace and `#` comments except when in a set |

-Values can be combined using bitwise OR (the `|` operator) when passed as the parameter.
+Values can be combined using bitwise OR (the `|` operator) when passed to the function.

 ### Regular Expression Objects